 Follow this well-beaten path into the jungle toward the latte site.
 Once you enter an area under a canopy of trees, you will have sights of the first of many ancient latte stones in northwestern Guam.

 While these large, jutting rocks won't look like the ones advertised across Guam, these are the real deal!
 Please respect the environment and our latte stones.
-Photos are fine, but refrain from touching and otherwise damaging these ancient relics.
+Photos are fine, but refrain from touching or otherwise damaging these ancient relics.

 Continuing along the path, you will soon find an abundance of much more manicured latte stones, standing in order.
 Gaze over these symbols of ancient CHamoru history, but again, please do not interact with our beloved latte stones.